somof/CarND-Behavioral-Cloning-work/writeup_report.md

 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
-* writeup_report.md or writeup_report.pdf summarizing the results
+* writeup_report.md and writeup_report.pdf summarizing the results

-TODO Track2を追加するか、同じモデルで実現するか